-Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Headquarters-hot showers, coin-operated laundry, visitor center (where cave tours begin).
-Ticks and poisonous copperheads and rattlesnakes are prevalent in warm weather.
+Special Notes: Services available seasonally in the Headquarters area include: hot showers, coin-operated laundry, and campstore.
+The visitor center where cave tours begin is open all year except December 25.
+Ticks and poisonous snakes are prevalent in warm weather.
+Diesel fuel is not available in the park but is sold nearby.